Wendell H. Ford Expressway: Construction and opening (1966–73)

 Construction of the Wendell H. Ford Expressway began in the 1967/68 fiscal year.
 It began as a two-lane road that went from US 60 to KY 54 on the east side of Owensboro.
 That segment opened in 1967.
 By the time the 1968 Official Kentucky Highway Map was released, the expressway expanded to four lanes, and went from the US 60 corridor to the US 431 corridor.
 The remainder of the expressway from US 431 to another junction with US 60 on the west side of Owensboro was opened to traffic by 1969–70.
 Interchanges for the Audubon Parkway and the then-new Green River Parkway (later William H. Natcher Parkway, now Interstate 165) were opened upon the opening of the two parkways in 1970 and 1972, respectively.

 The later years (1974–2012)

 The expressway eventually received the designation of U.S. Route 60 Bypass (US 60 Byp.).
 In 2004, US 231 was rerouted onto the expressway and onto US 60 east of town so that it would be rerouted to the completed William H. Natcher Bridge once it was completed during that year.
 US 231 was previously carried over the Ohio River on the Owensboro Bridge.

 Expressway extension and the future (2013-present)

 In 2013, the Owensboro–Daviess County Government voted to reroute the regular US 60 to the expressway.
 In the middle of 2014, a new alignment of the expressway was completed and rerouted to bypass the eastern side of town, and KY 603 was routed onto the existing section of the expressway.
 This was done to connect to the campus of Owensboro Health Regional Hospital (which was completed in 2013).
-It was also built to prepare for the building of the proposed Interstate 67 (I-67) when and if it is being built.
-I-67 was planned to go from some point along I-69 in southwest Indiana, and it would follow the eastern part of the expressway and the Natcher Parkway to create a spur from Owensboro to join the I-65 corridor in Bowling Green.